flumeapp/help.flumeapp.com/views/upload.md

 - Tap the cover image <img src="/views/assets/coverimage.png" width="20" height="20" /> button in the [Touch Bar.](//misc/touchbar.md)

 Use the video scrubber in the cover image view or [Touch Bar](//misc/touchbar.md) to select a position in the video as the cover image.

+> **[info]**
+> By default, Flume will use the frame at 0.5 seconds into your video as your cover image.
+If your video contains a solid colour fade-in transition, your cover image will be the solid colour.
+To avoid this, set a custom cover image.

 ------